Johanndutoit/Blog/posts/2012/07/22/Slow Down Cowboy.md

 Not all newbie just ask without experimenting first, as it seems most SO users think.
 See that the OP tried firebug ?
 They actually tried looking at the traffic and how SO does what it does!

+h4 The OP ended up removing the Question, seconds later to avoid the hail storm of big ego programmers.

 Rage done, back to Stackoverflow....